There are three major parts to "GCN/TAN": Notices, Circulars, and Reports.

 When you have decided which (or both) you want to sign up for,

-please send me email with the required information for the service(s) you want.
+please contact us with the required information for the service(s) you want.

-(And go here to modifiy an existing site configuration; select #2 & enter your sitename.)
+(And go here to modifiy an existing Notices site configuration; select #2 & enter your sitename.)